 - Third, the electrical impulses can help the tight, constricted muscles in the painful area RELAX, providing instant relief.

-What Do I Need to Know About Using a TENS Machine for Sciatica?
+What Do I Need to Know About Using TENS Machines for Sciatica?

 Depending on the level of pain and desired result, some people may get great benefit out of their TENS unit for as little as one 30-minute session.